KartikKannapur/kartikkannapur.github.io/mooc.md

 - [R Programming](https://www.coursera.org/learn/r-programming) by Johns Hopkins University - Week 1 - Practical R Exercises with Swirl
 - [R Programming for Data Science](https://leanpub.com/rprogramming) - Page 57 of 182 - Dates and Times

+- Data Structures and Algorithms in Python by Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia - Page 0 of 770
 ------------------------------------------------------------------------------------------------------------------------------

 ## 2017